Are Normalizing Flows the Key to Unlocking the Exponential Mechanism?: Background

 The $\varepsilon$ term is an upper bound on the privacy loss.
-Intuitively, differential privacy measures how much an individual data point changes the output distribution of the mechanism $f$.
-If the mechanism's output is nearly identical in both cases (when any data point is or isn't included), meaning that $\varepsilon$ is very small, then this is a privacy guarantee for any individual data point.
-This quantifies the intuitive notion that it is essentially indistinguishable if any one data point is included or not.

 Approximate DP, or $(\varepsilon, \delta)$-DP, provides a relaxed definition---$\delta$ is the probability that the mechanism $f$ is not guaranteed to be $\varepsilon$-DP.
-This ``probability of failure'' interpretation has let many to suggest that $\delta$ should be no larger that $1/N$ where $N$ is the number of data points in the dataset \cite{dwork2014algorithmic}.
+This ``probability of failure'' interpretation has led many to suggest that $\delta$ should be no larger than $1/|X|$ \cite{dwork2014algorithmic}.